Top of site

 4. Emergency Items

 Category two items are for self-sufficiency until recovery from the earthquake is complete.
-The standard is the amount to last a family 3 days.
+The standard is the amount needed to last a family 3 days.

 Ascertain other necessary items according to particular family needs.